IB Middle Years Programme

 - Anticipated first year as a fully accredited MYP programme

-- The Personal Project, the culminating event for grade 10
+- The Personal Project, the culminating event for grade 10, is implemented for all students

 - How will the curriculum be different?